Tiberius - Emperor A.D. 14 - 37

 Tiberius

-Claudius Nero (died 33 BC), fled from the Triumvirs Antony,
+Nero (died 33 BC), fled from the Triumvirs Antony,

 Augustus and Lepidus because of his Republican beliefs.